NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 - The CAS system will acknowledge the Validation Request on receipt.
 - On receipt of the Acknowledgment (synchronous response), the 999 AST CAD may move the case to a 'pending' stack.
 If the case exceeds the validation breach time before a validation response is received, a fail-safe process should be implemented to ensure that an ambulance is dispatched within the time frame determined by the original triage outcome.
 - If additional or changed information about the case is captured by the 999 AST subsequent to sending the Validation Request, but prior to receiving an Interim or Final Validation Response, they may send a Validation Request Update to ensure that the CAS has the most up to date information.
-- If the 999 AST no longer required the CAS to perform the validation, for example the patient has called back and the 999 AST has decided to dispatch an ambulance, they may send a Cancellation.
+- If the 999 AST no longer requires the CAS to perform the validation, for example the patient calls back and the 999 AST decides to dispatch an ambulance, they may send a Cancellation.
-- Prior to the CAS consultation the case will typically be posted to a queue on the CAS system for prioritisation, based on the validation breech time in the referral.
+- Prior to the CAS consultation the case will typically be posted to a queue on the CAS system for prioritisation, based on the validation breach time in the referral.
 This is determined locally or nationally from the triage outcome codes.
 - The CAS Clinician will contact the patient, or their representative, utilising contact details in the referral message.
 - On commencement of the consultation the CAS system sends an Interim Validation Response back to the Sending 999 AST to inform them that the validation activity is in progress.
 - The CAS clinician undertakes a consultation to validate the Sending Service's triage outcome.
 The consultation will be informed by the clinical information sent by the requesting service.
 The outcome of the validation will be recorded in the CAS system.
-- The outcome of the consultation under taken by the CAS clinician to validate the original 999 AST triage outcome is sent to the Sending service in a Final Validation Response.
+- The outcome of the consultation under taken by the CAS clinician to validate the original 999 AST triage outcome, is sent to the Sending service in a Final Validation Response.
 This may include:
 	* An outcome that requires an upgraded ambulance response from the Sending 999 AST
 	* An outcome that requires an downgraded ambulance response from the Sending 999 AST
 	* An outcome that requires an unchanged ambulance response from the Sending 999 AST